huntabyte/unetlab.github.io/_posts/2014-08-01-diary-4-the-web-ui-is-growing-up.md

 layout: post
 published: true
 title: "Diary #4: the web-ui is growing up"
-excerpt:
+abstract: !
 "Let's see the web-ui of UNetLab."
-section: "Preview"
+categories:
+- Preview
 authors:
 - andrea
 tags: